 - One-Pot Penne Pasta w/ Mushrooms + Sausage

-If you try this vegetable paella recipe, please let me know!
+If you try this easy paella recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-Full of color and simple flavors, this vegan Spanish paella recipe is loaded with veggies and makes an eye catching center piece for the table!
+Full of color and simple flavors, this vegan Spanish paella recipe is loaded with veggies and makes an eye catching centerpiece for the table!
 No need to have a paella pan, you can use a large pot or dutch oven.

 - Prep Time: 20 min